A structured modified Newton approach for solving systems of nonlinear equations arising in interior-point methods for quadratic programming: Implementation

 \subsection{Basic algorithm}

 The aim is to study the fundamental behavior of the modified Newton approach as primal-dual interior-point methods converge.
 In particular, when each search direction is generated with a modified Newton equation on the form (\ref{eq:genk:ModNewtDz}), with update matrix $U^k_*$ of Proposition~\ref{prop:Uk}, relative to a Newton equation on the form (\ref{eq:PDnewtSyst}).
-In order not to risk combine effects of the proposed approach with effects from other features in more advanced methods, we chose to implement the modified Newton approach in a simple interior-point framework.
+In order not to risk combining effects of the proposed approach with effects from other features in more advanced methods, we chose to implement the modified Newton approach in a simple interior-point framework.
 Moreover, all systems of linear equations were solved with \texttt{matlab}'s built in direct solver.
+No low-rank update of factorizations was used or implemented for the numerical tests.
 In consequence, the results are not dependent on the particular factorization or the procedure used to update the factors.
 For low-rank updates of matrix factorizations, see e.g.,~\cite{GilMurSau1987,Den2010,StaGriBol2007,GilGolMurSau1974}.
 Our basic interior-point algorithm is similar to Algorithm~19.1 in Nocedal and Wright \cite[Ch.~19, p.~567]{NocWri06}, however, termination and the update of $\mu$ are based on the merit function $\phi_\mu (z) = \| F_\mu (z) \|$.

 In Algorithm~\ref{alg:simpleIPM} at iteration $k$, $\alpha_P^{max,k}$ and $\alpha_D^{max,k}$ are the maximum feasible step sizes for $s^k$ along $\Delta s^k$ and $\lambda^k$ along $\Delta \lambda^k$ respectively.